Aged Rodent Tissue Bank Handbook

-NIA, part of the National Institutes of Health, has developed a repository of tissue collected from the NIA Aged Rodent Colonies under contractual arrangement with BioReliance.
+NIA, part of the National Institutes of Health, has developed a repository of tissue collected from the NIA Aged Rodent Colonies under contractual arrangement with the University of Washington, Seattle.
 The NIA colonies are barrier maintained and Specific Pathogen Free.
 Tissues are fresh frozen and stored at –80 degrees Celsius.
 Tissue from the NIA Aged Rodent Tissue Bank is available to investigators at academic and nonprofit research institutions who are engaged in funded research on aging.
 The project name and source of funding must accompany all orders.
 It may not be possible to ship tissue to foreign countries that have restrictions on the import of animal tissues or products.

 Please Note: Due to the volume of business handled by the Order Desk, it is imperative that submitted order forms be completely and correctly filled out (all fields completed).
 Incomplete order forms will be returned.
 We can only offer following week delivery for those orders for which completed order forms are received by the deadline of Tuesday noon, Eastern time.
-Starting April 1, 2012, a copy (.pdf) of the purchase order must be emailed along with the order form.

 Notice: The NIA has long provided biological resources to the research community to facilitate research on the biology of aging.
 As of January 1, 2014, the NIA will no longer charge users for the biological resources, nor any related shipping fees due to a new interpretation of the regulations that govern contracting.